WHAT DOES ‘VIRTUAL REALITY’ MEAN?

 And says Dictionary.com: “[…] a realistic and immersive simulation of a three-dimensional environment, created using interactive software and hardware, and experienced or controlled by movement of the body.3”

 But the genesis of the term is murky.
 The first printed reference using the term ‘virtual reality’ comes in a 1958 translation of The Theater and its Double4, a French book of essays originally published in 1938.
 In the original French, the phrase used is ‘la réalité virtuelle’.
-But it’s a phrase that is used only once and has no relation to computers, VR systems as we understand them, or anything computer-generated, but more to the milieu of the theatre.
+Nevertheless, it’s a phrase that is used only once and has no relation to computers, VR systems as we understand them, or anything computer-generated, but more to the milieu of the theatre.
 Even trying to apply the definition of ‘virtual world’ is a bit of a stretch here.

 THE FRENCH PHILOSOPHER’S CONTRIBUTION